 – Breaks can help them retain information in memory (important for studying or rehearsing a speech etc.)

-– Taking short breaks every now and then help people re-focus on their big-picture goals.
+– Taking short breaks every now and then helps people re-focus on their big-picture goals.

-Do you think routines make people more creative?
+Do you think routines make people less creative?

-Well, maintaining a routine allows people to focus their mental resources on important work and spend more time on creative or demanding tasks.
-In this way, a routine can actually boost their creativity.
-However, too much routine is not good.
-When sticking to set habits and rigid thinking patterns, people tend to make the same decisions over and over.
-Also, they might become less open to change, innovation and new ideas.
-Therefore, knowing when to rely on routine and when to break it and seek variety is very important for people to be creative at work and enjoy an interesting life.
+Well, yes and no. Keeping a routine allows people to focus their mental resources on important work and spend more time and effort on creative or demanding tasks.
+In this sense, a routine might boost their creativity.
+However, being too loyal to routines is not good for creative thinking.
+When sticking to established habits and rigid thinking patterns, people tend to do the same things the same ways over and over.
+As a result, they might become less open to change, innovation and new ideas.
+So, knowing when to rely on routines and when to break them and seek variety is critical to leading a fulfilling life.

-Do you think routines work better for old people than for young people?
+Do you think routines work better for old people or young people?

-Well, it’s a tough question.
-To some extent, I think it’s true.
-Old people seem to rely more on routines and keep healthier and better habits.
-Young people believe they have a long future ahead, so they prefer novel experiences.
-They embrace change and creativity and take risk while older people tend to settle and prefer what has always worked best for them.
-Another thing is “with age comes wisdom” so old people might develop more effective routines than children and young adults.
+That’s a tough question.
+I think old people might value routines more than the young.
+Old people seem to rely on routines and keep healthier and better habits.
+Young people, on the other hand, believe they have a long future ahead, so they prefer novel experiences.
+They embrace change and take risks while older people tend to settle and prefer what has always worked best for them.
+Another thing is that “with age comes wisdom” so old people might develop more effective routines than children and young adults.